Pixelhash/PlayerSupport/README.md

 - `playersupport.*` - Access to all features.
 - `playersupport.support` - Allows you to request help.
+- `playersupport.supplayer` - Allows you to support players.
 - `playersupport.info` - Allows you to see the plugin info.
 - `playersupport.help` - Allows you to see the help page.
 - `playersupport.reload` - Allows you to reload the config file.